drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 **Time-bound:** The objective will be achieved within the second year of the project.

 4. **Specific:** To increase the satisfaction of KTDI room allocating and managing process by 20%.<br>
-**Measurable:** Survey is carried out for both the students, KTDI staff, fellows and KTDI adminstrator as before and after the new system is put into place.<br>
+**Measurable:** Survey is carried out for both the students, KTDI staff, fellows and KTDI administrator as before and after the new system is put into place.<br>
 **Achievable:** To make the housing allocation and management process faster and more accurate, create an easy-to-use interface and automate it.<br>
 **Relevant:**  Improve the room distribution and management process, students will have a better experience and are more likely to stay in UTM.<br>
 **Time-bound:** The objective will be achieved within the first three years of the project.